Dinner Rolls

 dough on floured work surface

-Divide it into 12 even pieces (each piece should weigh 1¾ to 2 ounces).
-Shape each piece of dough into a smooth ball by tucking and pinching the edges underneath to form a plump little bun.
+Divide it into 12 even pieces and shape each piece into a smooth ball by tucking and pinching the edges underneath to form a plump little bun.

 dough divided into 12 pieces and shaped into buns

-Grease a 9-inch round baking pan with nonstick cooking spray.
-Place the rolls in the pan, arranging 8 evenly around the perimeter and 4 in the center.
-Cover the pan with plastic wrap or a damp kitchen towel and let the rolls rise until they’re almost doubled in bulk, puffy, and touching, about 1 hour.
-Toward the end of the rising time, preheat the oven to 350°F and set an oven rack in the middle position.
+Grease a 9-inch round baking pan with cooking spray.
+Place the rolls in the pan and cover the pan with plastic wrap or a damp kitchen towel.
+Let the rolls rise until they’re almost doubled in bulk, then brush the rolls with the melted butter.

 brushing dinner rolls with melted butter before baking

-Bake for 23 to 25 minutes, until golden brown.
-Remove from the oven, and turn out onto a wire rack.
-Serve warm or at room temperature with butter.
-Store the rolls in a sealable plastic bag for several days at room temperature, or freeze for longer storage.
+Bake the rolls at 350°F for 23 to 25 minutes, until golden brown.
+Store the rolls in a sealable plastic bag for several days at room temperature; freeze for longer storage.

 baked dinner rolls